dalip03/dalip03/README.md

 ### About Me
 - 🌟 I’m a **Frontend Developer** with a passion for building responsive and user-friendly applications.
 - 🌱 Currently learning **Full-Stack Development** and working with **React**, **Next.js**, and **Node.js**.
-- 🛠️ Completed **two freelance projects** delivering high-quality solutions.
+- 🛠️ Completed **some freelance projects** delivering high-quality solutions.
 - 📫 Reach me at **dalipdivakar@gmail.com**

 ---